Nonikay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays all users and their home directories, sorted by users
+a script that prints “Hello, World”, followed by a new line to the standard output